“Holy guacamole, a disaster made my computer crash!” Most people get caught unaware when something disastrous wipes away their valuable data.

 Moreover, security measures employed to protect backed up data in the cloud far exceeds those of traditional backup options, like hard drives and discs.

-A majority of cloud backup automation tools offer file versioning.
+A majority of cloud backup automation tools offer file versioning (read our online backup with versioning guide).

 Which is the ability to see and retrieve previous versions of a file, in case you erroneously made edits or deleted it from the computer.